Knowing the advantages of time management is one thing, but experiencing the benefits they bring is something else altogether.

 Procrastinating, perfectionism, interruptions, most meetings, disorganization, distractions ... these are just a few of the common major time wasters that we all have to deal with, usually on a daily basis.

 The advantages of time management skills here?
 You have the know-how and confidence to deal with them all.
 There are some really effective time management activities to try that will help you handle pretty much every difficulty you could face in this respect.

-Doing things right means you cut to the chase with a lot less fluff and nonsense to slow you down.
+Do the right things right - you'll cut to the chase with a lot less fluff and nonsense to slow you down.

-One of the best ways to do this is to experiment with different time management systems.
-Whichever one you prefer, you’ll have a framework with which to process whatever you decide to do, smoothly and efficiently.
+One of the best ways to do this is to experiment with a system.
+Whichever one you prefer, use a framework to process whatever you decide to do, smoothly and efficiently.

 Having said that, it does affect how you feel about what you’ve done.